How to Take a Spelling Lesson

 • Combine the morphemes to spell the target word, then press “Tab” or “Enter” to submit.

 • Apply the Suffixing Rules from Lesson 1.
-To learn these rules, go to “Instructional Videos” in the side menu.
+To learn these rules, go to “Instructional Videos” in the top menu at SpellableApp.com.

 • Refer back to Lesson 1 if unsure.
 It's better to check than to guess and establish an incorrect spelling.